Last updated: 10 December 2022

-For many of us, we put any concerns to the back of our minds and simply hope that we aren’t affected.
+Many of us put any concerns to the back of our minds and hope we’re unaffected.
+But, of course, we usually are.

 And because we didn’t put preventions in place early enough, we then have to suffer the consequences.